• Students: Visit our Course Search page to view all the latest cross-registration opportunities.

-Join us Thursday, February 13, 2025 at Virginia Theological Seminary (VTS) for this year’s annual address.
+Thursday, February 13, 2025 at Virginia Theological Seminary (VTS) was the setting for this year’s annual address.
 The Figel Address on Ecumenical Dialogue focuses on contemporary issues in ecumenism, and is sponsored by the devoted layman-ecumenist Jack Figel.
 It also includes the annual Ecumenism Award of the Consortium and an ecumenical prayer service.

-This year we welcome two scholars who will discuss the topic “The Council of Nicaea and Our Common Life of Prayer: Orthodox and Anglican Perspectives.”
+This year we welcomed two scholars who will discuss the topic “The Council of Nicaea and Our Common Life of Prayer: Orthodox and Anglican Perspectives.”

 Rev. Dr. John Behr